dcdpr/did-btcr2/mdbook/src/data-structures.md

 A [SMT Proof] data structure contains the following properties:

-- `id`: hash of the root node.
+- `id`: SHA-256 hash of the root node.
 - `nonce`: OPTIONAL 256-bit nonce generated for each update.
+MUST be encoded as a string using the `"base64url"` {{#cite RFC4648}} encoding.
-- `updateId`: hash of the [BTCR2 Signed Update].
+- `updateId`: The OPTIONAL [BTCR2 Signed Update (data structure)] hashed with the [JSON Document Hashing] algorithm.
-- `path`: array of Hashes representing the sibling SMT Nodes from the root to the leaf containing the hash of the [BTCR2 Signed Update] or the "zero identity".
+- `path`: Array of SHA-256 hashes representing the sibling [SMT] nodes from the root to the leaf containing the SHA-256 hash of the [BTCR2 Signed Update] or the "zero identity".
-- `collapsed`: bitmap of zero nodes within the path (see: [collapsed leaves](https://github.com/hoytech/quadrable#collapsed-leaves)).
+- `collapsed`: Bitmap of zero nodes within the path (see: [collapsed leaves](https://github.com/hoytech/quadrable#collapsed-leaves)).

 ## Resolution Options { #resolution-options }